medusajs/medusa/docs/content/cli/reference.md

+---
+description: 'Learn how to install the Medusa CLI Tool.
+Medusa CLI Tool can be used to perform actions such as create a new Medusa server, run migrations, create a new admin user, and more.'
+---

 # CLI Reference

 This document serves as a reference to the Medusa CLI tool including how to install it and what commands are available.